 There is now a separate Student’s Page as well as the main page.

-The 2019 challenge will open on March 4, 2019.
+The 2019 challenge opened on March 4, 2019.
 However, students can record books they are reading now to include on their 2019 reading records.
-Other dates once these are advised.
+Closing date for entries is 30 August 2019.
+Final date for validation of Student Reading Records is 13 September 2019..

 Queensland Premier’s Reading Challenge